keu/docs/software/install-azure-standard.md

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 * [Kubernetes CLI (kubectl)](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-* A compatible version of Kubernetes as described in Astronomer's [Version Compatibility Reference](version-compatibility-reference.md)
+* A compatible version of Kubernetes as described in Astronomer's [Version compatibility reference](version-compatibility-reference.md)
 * [Helm (minimum v3.6)](https://helm.sh/docs/intro/install)
 * SMTP Service & Credentials (e.g. Mailgun, Sendgrid, etc.)
 * Permission to create and modify resources on AKS
 * Permission to generate a certificate (not self-signed) that covers a defined set of subdomains

-## Step 1: Choose a Base Domain
+## Step 1: Choose a base domain

 All Astronomer services will be tied to a base domain of your choice, under which you will need the ability to add and edit DNS records.